susan-davis/stellar-core/BIBLE.md

 takes no prefix, sub-rank 3 takes the prefix "Senior", and sub-rank 4 takes the prefix "Grand." ("Second Supreme" and "Supreme" are sub-ranks 5 and 6 respectively, but are restricted in the number of Quellans who can hold that sub-rank.)
-Generally, the "Second" sub-rank is used for second-in-command figures at each command level, and for trainees earmarked to take on a new position, with "Second Warrior" being the Quellan term for a cadet or recruit.
-Young Quellans of pre-military age are referred to as "Third Warrior" or the equivalent on ceremonial occasions.
+There is also a training sub-rank 0, which takes the prefix "Third."
+Generally, the "Second" sub-rank is used for second-in-command figures at each command level, and is the entry level rank for individual contributors at each level.

 Sub-ranks have a second function: they qualify Quellans for membership in the Senior Council, Grand Council, and Supreme Council,